hallvardnmbu/neurons/README.md

 > * Inferred input shapes when adding layers.
 > * Easily specify activation functions, biases, and dropout.
 > * Customizable objective functions and optimization techniques.
+> * Feedback loops and -blocks for more advanced architectures.
+> * Skip connections with simple accumulation specification.
+> * Much more!
 >
 > ### Fast
 > * Leveraging Rust's performance and parallelization capabilities.